What is a Visiting (Research) Student?

 Student Intern Appointment Process

-Email the completed Student Intern Verification Form to international student adviser Carissa McCarthy at the Center for Global Services at firstname.lastname@example.org.
+Email the completed Student Intern Verification Form to international student adviser Carissa McCarthy at the Center for Global Services at email@example.com.
 Once you receive notification from Rutgers Global–International Student and Scholar Services that the student intern has been approved, issue an invitation letter to the student intern.
-Access the online DS-2019 request program.
-If you need access to this portal, please contact Gina Antonatos at email@example.com.
+If you have problems accessing the Sunapsis portal, please contact Gina Antonatos at firstname.lastname@example.org.

 - After you have entered the intern's email address, the student intern will receive an automatic notification to login and upload documents such as a passport copy, resume, and more.
 Feel free to coordinate with the Center for Global Services to complete the process.